-If you are a Military member like me, you definitely know of two types of PT plans.
+If you are a Military member like me, you know two types of PT plans.
 “Muscle Failure Day” and “Run Day“.

-Due to continuous changes in the demands of PT, having a 2-day split like this is not easy to attain.
+Due to continuous changes in the demands of PT, having a 2-day split like this is not easy.
 I have done my best to categorize all PT workouts into these 2 categories.
 Enjoy.

 Choose Your PT Plan

 The Perfect PT Plan – How to: Program Design

 In order for your PT plan to be successful you MUST know the 6: